inveniosoftware/docs-invenio-rdm/docs/reference/search.md

 ### Speed

-- Search Performance: Kepeping size in mind, apply custom analyzers that include `edge_ngram` filter for providing quick suggestions, and optimize for frequently queried fields to enhance search speed.
+- Search Performance: Keeping size in mind, apply custom analyzers that include `edge_ngram` filter to provide quick suggestions, and optimize for frequently queried fields to enhance search speed.
 - Analyzer and filter selection: Configure only when necessary to improve search time.

 ## Fine tuning the search

-- **Relevance Adjustment:** Boosting affects the relevance score of documents.
+Boosting affects the relevance score of documents.
 A higher boost value means a stronger influence on the search ranking.
 Determine which fields are most critical for your search relevance (e.g., titles, authors, keywords).

-Boosting of field(s) can be done by using the caret operator **(^)** followed by a number.
+- **Relevance Adjustment:** Boosting of field(s) can be done by using the caret operator **(^)** followed by a number.
+For example:
-Examples: `name^100` will boost the name field by a factor of 100.
+    * `name^100` will boost the name field by a factor of 100.
-Asterisk **(\*)** can be used to apply boosting to all the subfields. `i18n_titles.*^50`
+    * Asterisk **(\*)** can be used to apply boosting to all the subfields. `i18n_titles.*^50`

 - **Balance and Tuning:** Use boosting judiciously to avoid skewing results too heavily towards particular fields.
 Assign boost factors based on the importance of each field.
 Higher values increase the influence of matches in that field.